daystar7777/PhiLang/README.md

   // Simple daemon Example
   use standard_memory;
   use standard_thread;
-  use standard_consoleio; // Standard console I/O library
+  use standard_consoleio;

-  std_thread thread1()  // You may use any name to thread {
+  std_thread thread1()  // You may use any name to thread except reserved keyword.
+  {
     printf('Tick');